-WORKSHOP:~ Workshops may be taken Pass/No Credit only.
+WORKSHOP: ~ Workshops may be taken Pass/No Credit only.
 Students may take no more than nine workshops for credit toward graduation.
 Workshops can be used as elective credit only.

-ETHICS BOWL~ Ethics Bowl provides college credit for participation in preparation for the annual ethics bowl debate competitions.
+ETHICS BOWL ~ Ethics Bowl provides college credit for participation in preparation for the annual ethics bowl debate competitions.
 This preparation develops abilities for ethical analysis as well as practices skills in presentation and debate.
 Each week enrolled students meet to discuss the 15 cases provided for the competition and collaboratively develop ethical positions and arguments to support them.
 To receive credit for this work, students must attend 1 hour of case discussions, prepare arguments for discussion between meetings, and contribute to the collaborative document of our case analyses.
 Students may additionally travel and compete with the Ethics Bowl Team in the Regional Competition.
 This course may be repeated and is offered every semester in which the Ethics Bowl Team plans to compete.
 The course is PASS/NO CREDIT, is offered for 0 and 1 credits.
-Counts towards the Ethics Minor.
+Counts towards the ethics minor.

 Core: Meaning/Ethics/Soc Responsibil

-ETHICS SERVICE AND REFLECTION~ This is a service learning course.
-Students will be placed in a service location off campus, typically in an agency or non-profit institution, where their work will put them in contact with ethical issues that can be identified and described by their co-workers, and where they can observe and learn from professionals who respond to these issues in the course of thier daily work.
+ETHICS SERVICE AND REFLECTION ~ This is a service learning course.
+Students will be placed in a service location off campus, typically in an agency or non-profit institution, where their work will put them in contact with ethical issues that can be identified and described by their co-workers, and where they can observe and learn from professionals who respond to these issues in the course of their daily work.
 The class assignment includes a reflective journal and a significant paper on an ethical issue inherent in the work of the agency where the service is performed.

 SPECIAL TOPICS: ~